-In 1899, football pioneer Joan Gamper ran a full-page advertisement inviting bids from football enthusiasts who were willing to invest their money to form a football club.
-Eleven other partners responded to the advert and FC Barcelona came into being.
+In 1899, football pioneer Joan Gamper ran a full-page advertisement inviting bids from football enthusiasts willing to invest their money to form a football club.
+Eleven other partners responded to the advert, and FC Barcelona came into being.

 Within three years of their birth, FC Barcelona lifted their first trophy in the shape of Copa Macaya.
 Since then, the club has never looked back.
 Apart from Winning 5 Champions League and 3 FIFA Club World Cup titles, Barcelona have won the LA LIGA a record 26 times, more than any other club.

 First in eight of 11 LA LIGA seasons.

 The lion’s share of these titles have come up in the 21st century in general and after the arrival of Lionel Messi in particular…

 So dominant have Barcelona been on the domestic front in the decade between 2009 and 2019, the club has finished first in eight of 11 LA LIGA seasons.